gklyne/I-D/app/app.md

 History   {#history}
 =======

-This Internet-Draft proposes the URI scheme `app`, which was originally proposed by {{W3C.NOTE-app-uri-20150723}} but never registered with IANA.
+This specification proposes the URI scheme `app`, which was originally proposed by {{W3C.NOTE-app-uri-20150723}} but never registered with IANA.
 That W3C Note evolved from {{W3C.NOTE-widgets-uri-20120313}} which proposed the URI scheme `widget`.